OpenHyperloop/OpenHyperloop/OriginalDocument/hyperloop_alpha.md

 All  capsules  would  be  equipped  with  a  reserve  air  supply  great  enough  to ensure the safety of all passengers for a worst case scenario event.

 ### 4.5.5.
-Structural Integrity of the Tube in Jeopard
+Structural Integrity of the Tube in Jeopardy

 A minor depressurization of the tube is unlikely to affect Hyperloop capsules or passengers  and  would  likely  be  overcome  by  increased  vacuum  pump  power.